comdex-official/networks/mainnet/comdex-1/README.md

 > SEEDS YET TO PUBLISHED

-Thank you all for submiting the gentxs.
-We have received more than 75 gentxs, reviewed and accepted the gentxs of the validators as per the discussion our team had with validators.

 ## First part was to submit the gentx.
 WHICH IS CLOSED NOW.
 ## Please follow instructions in [Part-2](#launch-instructions) for the next steps.

 ## Hardware Requirements
 * **Minimal**